 What is the Stomach Flu?

-First things first, just to be clear, the stomach flu is not a flu bug, and that's important because you don't clean up or treat it the same way you would treat a true flu.
+First things first, just to be clear, the stomach flu is not a flu bug, and that's important because you don't clean up or treat it the same way you would if it were a true flu.

 Stomach bugs are actually medically referred to as gastroenteritis - a classification of viruses and bacteria that cause stomach inflammation.

 This inflammation can cause:

 - Nasty cramps (not to be confused with contractions - cramps are painful and sharp, contractions are usually more like pressure with pain mixed in.
 Your stomach will harden during contractions.)

 Because I'm not a doctor, I'm not going to tell you what is too high for a fever while you're pregnant or what meds you can take, especially because each pregnancy is different and the best person to answer these questions about your individual situation is your OB.
 Here's what to ask when you call:

 - What temperature is too high?
 (Make sure to have a thermometer on hand to take your temp).

 - What medications can I take to ease my suffering?